Inpatient Rehab in Missouri

 Treatment included:

-• Short term inpatient rehab, long term rehab and IOT
+• Short term inpatient rehab, long-term residential treatment and residential detoxification

 • Payment assistance